jeffpar/pcjs.v1/_posts/2016-11-13-curious-pdp-11-features.md

 [Test 14](/apps/pdp11/tapes/diags/#test-14) also will not run properly on an 11/70; there again, the problem could have been avoided if DEC had decided to designate an opcode as *permanently* RESERVED, and then used that for all future RESERVED instruction tests, instead of using opcodes that would become new instructions later (eg, MUL).

+The most recent paper tape diagnostic I've run is the [11/70 CPU EXERCISER](/apps/pdp11/tapes/diags/#md-11-1170-cpu-exerciser), and after several more bug fixes, PDPjs passes that test now, too.
+That's something not even [SimH](https://github.com/simh/simh) is currently able to do.

 ---